501 Residency Classification

 IV.
 Appeal Procedure

-Students enrolled at MTSU may appeal their initial classification of residency status for purposes of fee payment prior to the census date for the applicable term as specified on the registration calendar for each term according to the following procedure:
+Individuals may appeal their initial classification of residency status for purposes of fee payment prior to the census date for the applicable term as specified on the registration calendar for each term according to the following procedure:

-A. Students who are initially classified as out-of-state for purposes of fee payment by personnel in the admissions office, the graduate office, or the office of international programs and services, and who wish to appeal this classification, must complete the Application for Tennessee Residency for Fee-Paying Purposes.
+A. Individuals who are initially classified as out-of-state for purposes of fee payment by personnel in the Admissions Office, the Graduate Office, or the Office of International Programs and Services, and who wish to appeal this classification, must complete the Application for Tennessee Residency for Fee-Paying Purposes.

-2. In the event that the student's application for in-state residency is denied, the student will be advised to contact the Assistant Vice President for Student Affairs or designee to initiate an appeal of the classification.
+2. In the event that the individual's application for in-state residency is denied, the individual will be advised to contact the Assistant Vice President for Student Affairs or designee to initiate an appeal of the classification.

-B. The Assistant Vice President for Student Affairs or designee will, upon request of the student and receipt of any additional information required for full consideration, convene the Student Appeals Committee.
+B. The Assistant Vice President for Student Affairs or designee will, upon request of the individual and receipt of any additional information required for full consideration, convene the Student Appeals Committee.
 A representative of the office of original classification in each individual case shall serve as a consultant to the Student Appeals Committee and, upon request, shall provide the basis for the original decision and any other relevant information.

-C. The Student Appeals Committee shall hear such evidence members regard as relevant to a proper review of the student's residency status and will make a recommendation to the Vice President for Student Affairs either denying the appeal or recommending that the student be re-classified as in-state for purposes of fee payment.
+C. The Student Appeals Committee shall hear such evidence members regard as relevant to a proper review of the individual's residency status and will make a recommendation to the Vice President for Student Affairs either denying the appeal or recommending that the individual be re-classified as in-state for purposes of fee payment.

 E. The decision of the Vice President for Student Affairs will be final in matters of appeal with regard to residency status for purposes of fee payment.

 V. Effective Date for Reclassification